ibm-cloud-docs/openshift/openshift_uc_gov.md

 The government’s next step for the public-private partnerships was to establish an API economy that is hosted in {{site.data.keyword.apiconnect_long}}.
 There, community and enterprise Developers make data easily accessible in API form.
 Their goals are to have publicly available REST APIs, to enable interoperability, and to accelerate app integration.
 They use IBM {{site.data.keyword.SecureGateway}} to connect back to private data sources on-premises.

-Finally, apps based on those shared APIs are hosted in Red Hat OpenShift on IBM Cloud, where it’s easy to spin up clusters.
+Finally, apps based on those shared APIs are hosted in {{site.data.keyword.openshiftlong_notm}}, where it’s easy to spin up clusters.
 Then, Developers across the community, private sector, and the government can co-create apps easily.
 In short, Developers need to focus on coding instead of managing the infrastructure.
-Thus, they chose Red Hat OpenShift on IBM Cloud because IBM simplifies infrastructure management:
+Thus, they chose {{site.data.keyword.openshiftlong_notm}} because IBM simplifies infrastructure management:
 * Managing Kubernetes master, IaaS, and operational components, such as Ingress and storage
 * Monitoring health and recovery for worker nodes
 * Providing global compute, so Developers don’t have to stand up infrastructure in worldwide regions where they need workloads and data to be located